Home » Blog » Reviews »

 The Role of Chondroitin

 You’ll often hear glucosamine mentioned together with another supplement called chondroitin.
 There’s a reason for that.
 Chondroitin sulfate is another building block of connective tissue.
-It actually stimulates the cartilage cells (called chondrocytes) and therefore works beautifully when paired with glucosamine to speed the regeneration and recovery of bone tissues.
+It actually stimulates the cells (called chondrocytes) and therefore works beautifully when paired with glucosamine to speed the regeneration and recovery of bone tissues.
 While chondroitin taken alone doesn’t seem to do very much, when taken together with glucosamine it offers significantly greater improvement of osteoarthritis than when either is used separately.

 To increase the odds that you’ll be in the majority of people who reap the benefits of this terrific natural combination, use it properly.
 There are different “versions” (called salts) of glucosamine, including glucosamine sulfate, glucosamine hydrochloride, and glucosamine hydroiodide.
 (Glucosamine hydrochloride actually provides more glucosamine than the glucosamine sulfate, but this may not matter if your supplement is standardized for the amount of glucosamine it contains.)

 Most studies have used glucosamine sulfate, so unless you’re allergic to sulfates, that’s probably your safest bet.
-The best studies used 1,500 mg of glucosamine sulfate a day, though I’ve heard some health practitioners swear by the idea of “loading up” with 3,000 mg a day for the first month and then dropping down to the recommended 1,500 mg.
+The best studies used 1,500 mg a day, though I’ve heard some health practitioners swear by the idea of “loading up” with 3,000 mg a day for the first month and then dropping down to the recommended 1,500 mg.
 Some evidence suggests the dose has to be adjusted for obesity.
 Chondroitin seems to work well at around 800 to 1,500 mg daily.

 What it does